ruby2elixir/cercle/README.md

 # Cercle.co - Open Source CRM Phoenix Vuejs.

-Cerche has only one principle: Each contact is a Trello Card.
+Cerche stick to only one principle: Each contact is a Trello Card.

 Easy & Visual to keep track of your sales, partnerships, support tickets, onboarding clients.